 Spatial Skills

-Learning to share space with others and navigate their bodies around others – without knocking into them – is an important part of sensory development.
+Learning to share space and navigate around others without bumping into them is a key aspect of sensory development.

 By playing this game, children are able to develop their understanding of their position in space as they dance, plan their route and then run to a chair.